-Basic knowledge in nutrition (HFE100), cell biology, physiology and biochemistry.
+Basic knowledge in cell biology, physiology and biochemistry.

-The first day lecture is mandatoryPresentation of research articlePresentation of article must be approved before being allowed to take the exam
+The first day lecture is mandatoryHanding in the essayEssay must be approved before being allowed to take the exam

 Written examination (3.0 hrs), counts 100% of the grade (A-F).

-Lectures: 20 hours.
-Supervised tutorial of questions; groups: 12 hours.
-Self-study (exam preparation), preparation for article presentation, group work: 93 hours.
-Total 125 hours.
+Lectures: 16 hours.
+Supervised tutorial of questions; groups: 10 hours.
+Self-study (exam preparation), essay writing, group work: 124 hours.